 Even the most amicable and civil divorce will have its moments of tension.
 The best you can do during this time is to ensure that you know your rights and that you take steps to protect them.
 The Jackson Firm can help you get through your divorce with your sanity and at least some of your accumulated wealth intact.

 One of the things that the attorneys at The Jackson Firm will advise you to do is pursue an uncontested divorce.
 This is a proceeding in which both parties have decided to keep the case out of court.
 An uncontested divorce does not mean you and your spouse will agree on everything, but it will allow you to avoid the expense of a trial and to make decisions that take into account the particulars of your life.

 A judge will never know you.
 They will only know what they see on paper.
-In an uncontested divorce, the lawyers of the Jackson Firm can work with you ex’s legal team to work out an agreement that the both of you can live with.
-You can sort out parenting time and schedules, a reasonable division of the assets, and the working-relationship that the two of you want as parents of your children.
+In an uncontested divorce, the lawyers of the Jackson Firm can work with your ex’s legal team to work out an agreement that both of you can live with.
+You can sort out parenting time and schedules, a reasonable division of the assets, and the working relationship that the two of you want as parents of your children.
 This can be a much more constructive way of managing the divorce process.